-By undertaking the online tests and/or exercises, you are confirming that you are the person named on the application and you agree to complete the test or exercise honestly and without assistance.
-By accessing or attempting any test/exercise materials or interview you are agreeing to be bound by the terms set out in the Statement of Practice for this competition.
+By undertaking the online tests and/or exercises, the candidate is confirming that they are the person named on the application and agreeing to complete the test or exercise honestly and without assistance.
+By accessing or attempting any test/exercise materials or interview the candidate is agreeing to be bound by the terms set out in the Statement of Practice for this competition.